 - An existing m- and z-enabled polygon feature class containing features to serve as the service territory feature class.

 - The service territory feature class must reside in the input feature dataset.
 The extent of the features in the service territory feature class is used to define the network extent for the utility network.

 - For deployments on an enterprise geodatabase—ArcGIS Enterprise must be 10.6 or later.
 The ArcGIS Pro and ArcGIS Enterprise versions determine the utility network version that is created.
 For more information, see ArcGIS platform compatibility.

 License:The active portal account must be licensed with the ArcGIS Utility Network user type extension to create, publish, and work with a utility network in an enterprise geodatabase.

 The geodatabase version must be 10.8.1.2.6 or later.

-- An active ArcGIS Enterprise portal must be added to the project with a portal account signed in that has privileges to publish content; this includes privileges to publish server-based layers as well as create, update, and delete content.
+- You must log in and set an active ArcGIS Enterprise portal with a portal account that has privileges to publish content; these privileges include the ability to publish server-based layers as well as create, update, and delete content.
 The default Publisher role includes these privileges.
 The active ArcGIS Enterprise portal account will be recorded in the network properties as the portal utility network owner.